Thank you for your response

 Yes.
 The government will introduce new currency notes of Rs 500 and Rs 2,000 into circulation from 10th November 2016.

 Over the past two years, the government has taken a number of steps to curb black money in India.
 The government also set up a Special Investigation Team to enact a law regarding undisclosed income.
-The government’s endeavors have been ongoing for the past few years.
-It has wanted to take stock of black money and hence, this demonetization move cannot be said to be a sudden one.
+The government’s endeavours have been ongoing for the past few years.
+It has wanted to take stock of black money and hence, this demonetisation move cannot be said to be a sudden one.

 You can deposit these notes into your bank accounts or they can be exchanged at bank branches till 30th December 2016.
 Bank notes of the combined value of Rs 4,000 only can be exchanged.
 Similar facilities will also be made available at Post Offices.